knative/docs/docs/eventing/event-registry.md

 #### Procedure for automatic registration

-- To register EventTypes automatically, apply your Event Source YAML file by running:
+- To register EventTypes automatically, apply your event source YAML file by running the command:

     ```bash
     kubectl apply -f <event-source.yaml>